Long-term success with CRM depends on user engagement

 5. Give employees time to make the transition and adjust to the new approach.
 Provide ongoing training, not just a one-time session.
 Identify specific struggles users might be having.
 CRM is a journey and some people adapt faster than others

 7. Support the managers who are leading the CRM march toward greater success.
-Identify what activity roll up reporting could eliminate the need for sales call reports.
-Implement dashboards that provide snapshots of their department's key performance indicators.
+Identify what activity roll-up reporting could eliminate the need for sales call reports.
+Implement analytical dashboards that provide snapshots of their department's key performance indicators.
 We often customize dashboards and reports to provide the most meaningful information as requested by managers.

 8. Inform and involve customers in the company's vision for a customer-centric strategy.
 Get their feedback as you make changes.
 We had one client make valuable quote form changes and lead follow-up progress changes because of early feedback from helpful customers.

 9. Communicate that growth of the company is enhanced when users share information that they gather about customers such as their concerns, needs and wants.
 It's about building a customer relationship and sharing profile characteristics.